-The University of Liverpool has undertaken to deliver the Postgraduate Certificate in Veterinary Business Management, a fully taught, structured e-learning programme that can be taken as standalone CPD modules, up to four core ("C") modules to contribute to the CertAVP or as the full postgraduate certificate programme of six modules leading to the degree award.
+The University of Liverpool has undertaken to deliver the Postgraduate Certificate in Veterinary Business Management, a fully taught, structured e-learning programme that can be taken as standalone CPD or as a postgraduate certificate.

 It is open to anyone currently engaged in, or seeking to be involved in, veterinary business management, such as practice / office managers and veterinary staff.